3 dead, 1 hurt in Salem hostage incident, police shooting

 Laura Rocio-Bustos, 43, was taken to a hospital with serious injuries from a gunshot wound, police said.

-A 13-year-old boy was rescued uninjured from inside the residence, state police added.
+A 13-year-old boy was rescued from inside the residence and uninjured, state police added.
 The boys’ names were not released.

 The relationship between Lopez-Tinoco and the others in the home, and what led up to the incident wasn’t clear.